As the OG of streaming, there are still a tricks to maximizing the value out of the service.

-Now, more than ever, you’ll need some of these Netflix hacks to save money and get the most out of your Netflix account!
+Now, more than ever, you’ll need some of these Netflix hacks to save money and get the most out of your Netflix account! (especially if you’re cutting your cable and supplementing with them and services like DirecTV)

 This post begins with a few suggestions on how to save money on your account and then goes into all the different undocumented “features” Netflix offers, from adjusting your streaming to seeing who is watching what (and you might be surprised!).